MooersLab/pymolsnips/README.md

 They contain blocks of code that generally do one thing.
 All of the code in a cell is run at once.
 The use of executable blocks of code eases debugging.
+Jupyter Notebooks are also fun to use when developing new code because the interleaved output in the form of beautiful figures provides almost instant gratification.
+The kernel for a notebook can be switched between cells.
+This is a little convenient to do in the current Jupyter Notebook but much easier to do in a modifed notebook called the SOS or Script of Scripts.
+SOS provides stronger support for polygot literate programming.

 PyMOL can be imported into an active notebook as a module via `from pymol import cmd`.
 This enables execution of the pml commands when enclosed withe `cmd.do(" ")` command.